ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ## Creating a Service Definition and a Service Binding

-To create a service definition for the `Z_C_Rating_ReadOnly` entity, right click on the entity and select `New Service Definition`.
+To create a service definition for the `Z_C_Rating_ReadOnly` entity, right-click on the entity and select `New Service Definition`.

 ![Creating a new service definition](./imgs/ro_list_report/create_service_def.png)

 In the dialogue, enter `Z_S_Rating_ReadOnly` as the name of the service definition and `Service for Read-Only UI` as the description.
 In the next screen, select a transport request and click `Next>`.
-In the templates screen select the `Define Service`template and click `Finish`.
+In the templates screen select the `Define Service` template and click `Finish`.

 Below is the code of the service definition.